Uncertainty principles with error term in Gelfand-Shilov spaces: Introduction and results

 Here, $B(x,\rho(x))$ denotes the open Euclidean ball of radius $\rho(x) > 0$ centered at $x$.
 Note that \eqref{eq:smallness} is automatically satisfied if $\delta < 1$ with, say, $\eta = 1/2$ and $r_0 \geq (4R)^{1/(1-\delta)}$.

-In \cite{Martin-21}, the same result is proved with $D_2^2$ replaced by $D_2$ in \eqref{eq:uncertainty} but under more technical assumptions, namely that $\rho$ is a Lipschitz contraction with a uniform positive lower bound.
+In \cite{Martin-21}, the same result is proved but under more technical assumptions, namely that $\rho$ is a Lipschitz contraction with a uniform positive lower bound.
 On the other hand, the case $s = 1$, which also allows $\mu = 1$, is treated in \cite{Martin-21} but is not in the scope of the method we discuss here.
 However, \cite{Martin-21} does not present any application in terms of observability for this case.

 Our proof, as well as the one in \cite{Martin-21}, follows the approach from \cite{Kovrijkine-01,Kovrijkine-thesis}.
 The main idea of the latter is to localize certain Bernstein-type inequalities on so-called \emph{good} elements of some covering of $\RR^d$.
 Since in the setting of Theorem~\ref{thm:uncertainty} there is no Bernstein-type inequality at disposal, the definition of good elements replaces, in some sense, the missing Bernstein-type inequalities needed.
 The proof then reduces to a local estimate for (quasi-)analytic functions.
 For the latter, \cite{Martin-21} uses an estimate for quasianalytic functions proven in \cite{NazarovSV-04}, see also the $L^2$-version in \cite[Proposition~5.10]{Martin-21}, and a suitable estimate for the so-called \emph{Bang degree}.
 By contrast, we rely on the more standard approach for (complex) analytic functions from \cite{Kovrijkine-01,Kovrijkine-thesis} by estimating suitable Taylor expansions.
 This is combined with ideas introduced in \cite{DickeSV-21,DickeSV-22} that incorporate the quadratic decay guaranteed by \eqref{eq:smoothing-f} to reduce the considerations to a bounded subset of $\RR^d$.
 This allows us to obtain a more streamlined proof while getting rid of the mentioned technical assumptions in \cite{Martin-21}.